GaloisInc/BESSPIN-Tool-Suite/docs/base/targets.md

 ### Setup ###

-A GFE SoC on a Xilinx VCU118 FPGA should be accessible, in addition to executing all the [GFE setup instructions](https://gitlab-ext.galois.com/ssith/gfe/tree/develop).
+A Xilinx VCU118 FPGA should be accessible, in addition to executing all the [GFE setup instructions](https://gitlab-ext.galois.com/ssith/gfe/tree/develop).

 Note that the name of the ethernet adaptor connected to the VCU118 might change from a system to another.
 Please review the [FPGA host network configuration setup instructions](https://github.com/DARPA-SSITH-Demonstrators/SSITH-FETT-Docs/blob/develop/CI-CD/HostNetworkSetup.md) for more details about the adaptors and IP settings.
 In case you intend to use a different setup, please change [setupEnv.json](../../fett/base/utils/setupEnv.json) accordingly.